What Is the Official Currency of Singapore? Free Guide

 In this article, we’re going to answer the most common questions we receive about the currency of Singapore and share important currency-related considerations if you are planning on opening here.

-This article is part of our free series on how to open a bank account in Singapore, which you can access by clicking here right now.
+This article is part of our free series on opening accounts in top banking jurisdictions, like Singapore, which you can access by clicking here right now.

 Feel free to use the table of contents to jump ahead to the sections most relevant to you.